AbdullahAbualigah/AbdullahAbualigah/README.md

 🎓 Data Science student @ **Jordan University of Science and Technology (JUST)** 📍 Based in Jordan 🇯🇴
-🔍 Passionate about discovering hidden patterns in data ⚡ I enjoy solving real-world problems using ML
+🔍 Passionate about discovering hidden patterns in data ⚡ I enjoy solving real-world problems using Machine Learning

 > *"Data is silent… until you know how to listen."*